Blog

 • You cannot repeat this method too often because a skilled professional would not find himself continuously stuck in meetings that don’t require his presence.

-• If the moderator of the meeting insists, you risk losing face or starting a conflict.
+• If the meeting moderator insists, you risk losing face or starting a conflict.

 The moral of the story

-It cannot be underlined enough: The best way to avoid boring meetings is to not show up in the first place.
-Carefully study the agenda and don’t hesitate to decline invitations while simultaneously offering an explanation (e.g., a topic that doesn’t concern you, a lack of contributions you could make, etc.).
+It cannot be emphasized enough: The best way to avoid boring meetings is not to show up in the first place.
+Carefully study the agenda and don’t hesitate to decline invitations while simultaneously explaining (e.g., a topic that doesn’t concern you, a lack of contributions you could make, etc.).

-As a result, you showcase real professionalism because:
+As a result, you showcase absolute professionalism because:

 • You studied the agenda.